EdinbR/EdinbR.github.io/_posts/2015-06-02-mango-solutions-shiny-workshop.markdown

 If you want to get in touch, you can post to our [public mailing list](https://groups.google.com/forum/#!forum/edinbr), tweet [@edinb_r](http://twitter.com/edinb_r) or email [info@edinbr.org](mailto:info@edinbr.org).

 Hope to see you there!

+## Slides

+Slides for this workshop now on the Edinbr Github: https://github.com/EdinbR/edinbr-talks/blob/master/2015-06-17/Campbell_IntroToShinyWorkshop.pptx